architecture/network

 ): boolean

-Depth-first reachability test (avoids infinite loops via visited set).
+Depth-first reachability test that avoids infinite loops using a visited set.

 maybePrune